digital-organology/hmsm/README.md

 This will:

 * `-c animatic` use the `animatic` profile bundled with the application.
 You may also pass the path to a json file containing a custom configuration or even a raw json string here.
 * `-t 60` set the roll speed to 60.
 The unit is feet-per-minute times 10, which is the unit annotated on (most) rolls.
-This means the roll will effectively be processed as if it were played back 6 feet per minute.
+This means the roll will effectively be processed as if it were played back at 6 feet per minute.
 * `hupfeld_animatic_roll.tif` read the roll scan from this file
 * `out.mid` write the generated midi file here